 Canon 7D Mark II to feature a 21-megapixel APS-C sensor

 However, the grapevine constantly delivers secret information.
 The latest details consist of the specs list of the Canon 7D Mark II.
-The source claims that the intel comes from a person who has been using a “test” camera for quite a while.
+The source claims

 Without further introduction, the Canon 7D Mark II test DSLR features a new 21-megapixel APS-C image sensor, full HD video recording with manual controls, 60 frames per second and a still burst mode, a continuous shooting mode of up to 10 frames per second, and a single slot for an SD card.

 The specs sheet also includes a 3.2-inch LCD screen, 100% optical viewfinder coverage, GPS and WiFi functionality, a new 19-point AF system, on-chip phase detection for live view mode and AF tracking, and an alloy-based design, which provides improved “weather sealing” when compared to the 7D camera.